vektra/mockery/docs/features.md

 2. Granular control over interface generation, location, and file names
 3. Singular location for all config, instead of spread around by `//go:generate` statements
 4. Clean, easy to understand.

-!!! note
-    Most of the meanings of the config options have either changed, or are not used when using `packages`.
-Please refer to this section on config option details.

 ### Examples